kevinofsydney/timetracker/README.md

 - **Responsive Design:** Mobile-first design ensures optimal usability for translators on smartphones and tablets.
 - **Administrator Dashboard:** Accessible on both desktop and mobile devices, providing flexibility in managing reports and user accounts.
-- **Persistent State:** The application maintains the translator’s clock-in status across sessions and devices.
+- **Persistent State:** The application maintains the translator's clock-in status across sessions and devices.

 ## Technical Requirements